castacks/TartanAviation/vision/README.md

 ## Sample Download Walkthrough

-To download a sample of the data (1.9 GB), please run the following command:
+To download a sample of the data (1.9 GB compressed, 2.1 GB uncompressed), click on this [link](https://airlab-share.andrew.cmu.edu:8081/tartanaviation/vision/kagc_final/1_2023-02-22-15-21-49.zip).

+To download using the script, run the following command:

 ```
 python3 download.py --option Sample